rafasoares/cancancan-wiki/Ability-Precedence.md

 cannot :destroy, Project
 ```

-It is important that the `cannot` line is near the bottom so it will override the `:manage` behavior.
-Otherwise CanCan will stop on the `:manage` line since it gives the user access and the `cannot` line would never be reached.
+It is important that the `cannot :destroy` line comes after the `can :manage` line.
+If they were reversed, `cannot :destroy` would be overridden by `can :manage`.
 Therefore, it is best to place the more generic rules near the top.

 Adding `can` rules do not override prior rules, but instead are logically or'ed.